Spawning horseshoe crabs. Photo credit: Gregory Breese, USFWS

 Horseshoe crabs (Limulus polyphemus) are a marine arthropod found along the Atlantic coast from northern Maine to the Yucatan Peninsula and the Gulf of Mexico.
 The Delaware Bay supports the largest spawning population in the world.
 Adults either remain in estuaries or migrate to the continental shelf during the winter months.
 Migrations resume in the spring when the horseshoe crabs move to beach areas to spawn.
 Juveniles hatch from the beach environment and spend the first two years in nearshore areas.

 Spawning usually coincides with the high tide during the full and new moon.
 Breeding activity is consistently higher during the full moon than the new moon and is also greater at night.
 Adults prefer sandy beach areas within bays and coves that are protected from surf.
-Eggs are laid in clusters or nest sites along the beach with females laying approximately 90,000 eggs per year in different egg clusters.
+Females lay their eggs in clusters or nest sites along the beach; females lay approximately 90,000 eggs per year in various egg clusters.

 Horseshoe crabs are at the center of one of the most interesting marine resource management issues along the Atlantic coast.
 In addition to their role as a food source for birds, horseshoe crabs provide bait for commercial American eel and conch fisheries along the coast.
-Their unique blood is also used by the biomedical industry to produce Limulus Amoebocyte Lysate (LAL).
+Their unique blood is also used by the biomedical industry to produce Limulus Amoebocyte Lysate (LAL), which is used to test medical products for contamination.
 The challenge of fisheries managers is to ensure that horseshoe crabs are managed to meet all these diverse needs, while conserving the resource for future generations.

-From the 1850s to the 1920s, between 1.5 and two million horseshoe crabs were harvested annually for fertilizer and livestock feed.
-Harvest dropped throughout the 1950s and ceased in the 1960s.
+From the 1850s to the 1920s, between 1.5 and 2 million horseshoe crabs were harvested annually for fertilizer and livestock feed.
+Harvest declined throughout the 1950s and ceased in the 1960s.
 Between 1970 and 1990, reported commercial harvest ranged from less than 20,000 pounds to greater than two million pounds annually.
-Since the mid- to late 1990s, commercial harvest has been sold primarily as bait for the American eel and whelk pot fisheries.
-Increased need for bait in the whelk fishery likely caused an increase in horseshoe crab harvest in the 1990s, with a peak of nearly six million pounds in 1997.
-Reported coastwide bait landings in 2021 remained well below the coastwide quota (1.59 million crabs) at 741,684 crabs.
+Since the mid- to late 1990s, commercial harvest has primarily been sold as bait for the American eel and whelk pot fisheries.
+An increase in demand for bait for the whelk fishery likely caused an upsurge in horseshoe crab harvest in the 1990s, with a peak of nearly six million pounds harvested in 1997.
+Reported coastwide bait landings in 2022 remained well below the coastwide quota (1.59 million crabs) at 570,988 crabs.
+In more recent years, commercial fishermen have adopted new gear such as bait bags and cups that have improved the efficiency of horseshoe crab bait; with these gears they are able to effectively catch eel and conch using as little as a tenth of the amount of bait previously used per pot.

-Commercial fishermen have adopted new gear such as bait bags and cups allowing them to effectively catch eel and conch while using as little as a tenth of the previous portion of bait per pot.
 The majority of horseshoe crab harvest comes from the Delaware Bay Region, followed by the New York, New England, and the Southeast regions.
 Trawls, hand harvests and dredges make up the bulk of commercial horseshoe crab bait landings.
 Horseshoe crabs are discarded from commercial gears including dredges, trawls and gillnets.
 Estimates of discards and associated mortalities are highly variable and have large associated errors.
-However, according to the 2019 benchmark stock assessment discards and discard mortality have increased notably in the Delaware Bay region.
+However, the 2019 benchmark stock assessment and 2024 assessment update suggest significant increases in discards and discard mortality in the Delaware Bay region.
 The number of dead horseshoe crabs due to discarding can vary from about a fourth to half of the number of crabs harvested for bait.
+Discard mortality impacts both males and females, as well as mature and immature crabs.
 However, in the Delaware Bay region, only male crabs may be harvested as bait, and these are typically adults.
-Discard mortality impacts both males and females, as well as mature and immature crabs.
 Discards in the Delaware Bay region have increased notably since 2013, when male-only bait harvest was required for the entire region through the Adaptive Resource Management (ARM) Framework.

 The 2019 Horseshoe Crab Benchmark Stock Assessment evaluated the stock status of the resource by region, finding populations within the Delaware Bay and Southeast regions remaining consistently neutral and good, respectively, through time.
-The Northeast region population has changed from poor to neutral, while the status of the New York region population has trended downward from good, to neutral, and now to poor.
+The Northeast region population changed from poor to neutral, while the status of the New York region population has trended downward from good, to neutral, and to poor.
 Coastwide, abundance has fluctuated through time with many surveys decreasing after 1998 but increasing in recent years.
-The coastwide status includes surveys from all regions and indicates a neutral trend, likely due to positive and negative trends being combined.
 The Benchmark Assessment was endorsed by the Peer Review Panel and accepted by the Horseshoe Crab Management Board for management use.

 To date, no overfishing or overfished definitions have been adopted for management use.
 For the assessment, biological reference points were developed for the Delaware Bay region horseshoe crab population although not endorsed by the Peer Review Panel for use in management.
 However, given the assessment results of low fishing mortality and relatively high abundance, overfishing and an overfished status are unlikely for female horseshoe crabs in the Delaware Bay region.

-In the absence of biological reference points, stock status was based on the percentage of surveys within a region (or coastwide) having a >50% probability of the final year (2017) being below their 1998 levels.
+In the absence of biological reference points, stock status is based on the percentage of surveys within a region (or coastwide) having a >50% probability of the final year (2022) being below their 1998 levels.
 “Poor” status was >66% of surveys meeting this criterion, “Good” status was <33% of surveys, and “Neutral” status was 34 – 65% of surveys.
-Based on this criterion, stock status for the Northeast region was neutral; the New York region was poor; the Delaware Bay region was neutral; and the Southeast region was good.

 In October 2019, the Board directed the ARM Subcommittee to revise the ARM Framework in order to incorporate more available data and update the software platform.
 Several improvements to the ARM Framework were made during this revision.
 In the original ARM Framework, the population models for horseshoe crabs and red knots were largely based on life history information taken from literature that was not always specific to Delaware Bay.
 The ARM Revision improves the models for both species by incorporating region-specific data collected over the past few decades.
 Horseshoe crab population estimates from the Catch Multiple Survey Analysis (CMSA) model used in the 2019 Benchmark Stock Assessment were incorporated into the ARM Revision.
 Additionally, the ARM Revision includes more sources of horseshoe crab removals than the previous version, adding mortality in the biomedical industry and commercial discards from other fisheries.